wgoldie/syllog/README.md

 In general, all factors with a given factor function should have the same set of names for inputs and outputs.
-E.g., every Normal distribution factor will have inputs "sigma" and "mu" and output "Z".
+E.g., every Normal distribution factor will have two inputs named "sigma" and "mu" and one output named "Z".

 ### Factor Containers